Animal Mycoplasmas

 Diseases

 Several animal mycoplasma species are considered commensals that are only sporadically associated with pathological conditions, while others are well recognized as opportunistic or primary pathogens.
 Animal mycoplasmas usually exhibit a rather strict host and tissue specificity with predilection for mucous surfaces of the respiratory and urogenital tract, the eyes, the mammary gland, the joints, and serous membranes.
 Pathogenic animal mycoplasmas are not considered highly virulent per se and mostly cause mildly to moderately severe, slowly progressive, chronic infections.
 In general, mycoplasma diseases display major elements of immunopathology with sometimes wide-ranging complications and sequelae.
-Most important and well recognized mycoplasma diseases are those affecting i) livestock and poultry which are responsible for substantial economic losses, ii) laboratory rodents causing effects on the validity of research data, and iii) wildlife contributing to population decline (Tab.
+Most important and well recognized mycoplasma diseases are those affecting i) livestock and poultry causing significant economic losses and animal welfare issues, ii) laboratory rodents compromising the validity of research data, and iii) wildlife contributing to population decline and biodiversity loss (Tab.
 1).
 However, several animal mycoplasmas also play an etiologic role as opportunists in diseases of their hosts (including livestock, poultry, companion animals, and wildlife) although reasons and risk factors for disease development and progression are largely unknown in many cases.
 Further details on diseases associated with or caused by mycoplasmas are provided in each Mycoplasma Profile.

 Table 1: Examples of important and well recognized diseases of livestock, poultry, laboratory rodents, and wildlife associated with or caused by animal mycoplasmas